-9.3.5.1 Mounting within a shelter
+9.3.5.1 Mounting Within a Shelter

 IMPROVE samples are intended to be collected under conditions as close to ambient temperature as possible.
-Some sites experience severe weather or wind and it is preferable to mount the samplers within a shelter to minimize equipment damage and to protect the operator and samples from severe rain, wind, and cold during the weekly sample changes.
+Many sites experience severe weather or wind and it is preferable to mount the samplers within a shelter to minimize equipment damage and to protect the operator and samples from rain, wind, and cold during the weekly sample changes.
 The parameters for the shelter are as follows:

-- The inside dimensions will be at least 6 feet by 8 feet and the shelter shall meet any requirements by the local FLM for appearance - The shelter will be very well-ventilated and not heated or air conditioned. - The building must be anchored securely to the ground.
+- The inside dimensions will be at least 6 feet by 8 feet and the shelter shall meet any requirements by the local FLM for appearance - The shelter will be very well-ventilated and not heated or air conditioned.
+Exhaust fans on thermostats are recommended for summer months.

+- The building must be anchored securely to the ground.
 Sites with high wind will need additional anchors and bracing to survive storms.
-The building roof should be able to support heavy snow loading. - At some sites, with deep snow pack, the shelter may have to be installed on a platform, and extended inlets may be required to keep the inlets at least 1m above the typical winter snow pack.
-The siting criteria allow for this possibility.
+The building roof should be able to support heavy snow loading if applicable. - At some sites, with deep snow pack, the shelter may have to be installed on a platform, and extended inlets may be required to keep the inlets at least 1m above the typical winter snow pack.
+The siting criteria allow for this possibility. - The shelter roof where the inlet stacks extend should be easily accessible from a ladder.

-9.3.5.2 Mounting on the side of a pre-existing shelter or building
+9.3.5.2 Mounting On the Side of a Pre-Existing Shelter or Building